-The childhood poem class 11 summary is all about questions of when the poet has lost his childhood.
+The childhood poem Class 11 summary is all about questions of when the poet has lost his childhood.
 He wonders when his childhood has finished.
 He asks himself was it the day when he completed eleven years on the planet.
 It is believed in childhood that those who do good work will go to heaven after death, and those who indulge in illegal practices will go to hell after death.
 But Hell and Heaven’s existence were unreal.
 And you can’t find those places in geography books.
-So was it the time when the poet’s childhood ended when he understood the difference between fantasy and reality.
-He started gaining outlook with education.
-So the first stanza of the summary of childhood poems from hornbill for class 11 describes the lost childhood and the time.
+So was it the time when the poet’s childhood ended when he understood the difference between fantasy and reality?
+He started gaining an outlook with education.
+So the first stanza of the summary of childhood poems from hornbill for Class 11 describes the lost childhood and the time.

 The poet is continuously finding the answer of where he has marked the full stop in his childhood.
 He is wondering if it was the time when his perception changed towards the world.
 Because perception changes with age.
 However, he was deeply saddened and hurt by this change.
 He found a new concept in his life, i.e., “hypocrites.”
 They are the people who pretend to possess principles, morals, love, and virtues in their life.
 Unfortunately, they don’t have any of those attributes.
-The love and care showed to the poet were hate, violence, and cruel intentions.
+The love and care shown to the poet were hate, violence, and cruel intentions.

 The poet is in deep thought of how his childhood ends.
 He tries to figure out the fine line between his childhood and adulthood.
-He deliberates on the same opinion of loss of his childhood.
+He deliberates on the same opinion of the loss of his childhood.
 He does introspection and all the possible reasons.
-Additionally, he also discusses about the actual realization of finding his own mind.
-Then he talks about the thoughts.
+Additionally, he also discusses the actual realization of finding his own mind.
+Then he talks about his thoughts.
 Thoughts may be harmful or useful, but they should always be yours.
-In any circumstances, they should not be affected by any external factors.
+In many circumstances, they should not be affected by any external factors.
 You can say that the poet believed that his wills are free, and his thoughts are real.
 And this was the exact time when the poet found the essence of the synchronization between personality and individuality.
 The penultimate stanza of Childhood poet summary is all about the self-realization of generating one’s own thoughts without being affected by anyone.

 Here the poet tries to find where his childhood has gone?
 He remorses about it.
-He consoles his inner him that maybe his childhood had gone to some unknown places where it could not be brought back.
+He consoles his inner self that maybe his childhood had gone to some unknown places where it could not be brought back.
 The poet remembers and cherishes the lost innocence.
 This type of innocence is scarce and can only be found in a child’s face.
 He fears that his childhood memories may fade away quickly.
 The poet firmly believes that childhood innocence remains until the infant stage.
 That’s all he has to say about it at the end of the summary of childhood.

 From the summary of the poem childhood, we can find a few morals.
 The innocence can mostly be found among children’s faces.
-And once the childhood ends, we won’t find that despite a thousand attempts.
+And once childhood ends, we won’t find that despite a thousand attempts.
 People are hypocrites.
 Real love is rare to find.
-People often pretend to be nicer with others than they are.
+People often pretend to be nicer to others than they are.